kevinAlbs/Encryptor/README.md

 The encryption algorithm simply copies the user supplied "master password" to the length of the encrypted message and XORs with the message.
 This is blatantly insecure since a [one time pad](http://en.wikipedia.org/wiki/One-time_pad) should never be used more than once.
 By repeating the password, the one-time pad is almost always used more than once, unless the password is long enough.
 Additionally, the tree signature of the huffman tree is not encrypted in file.
 This can be easily resolved by placing the tree signature in a separate file and encoding it the same way the main message is encoded.

 I would eventually like to make a GUI for this, and possibly make this into a password locker program.

+Upcoming features/fixes:
+- fix last letter bug
+- propagation of io exceptions and visual feedback (not println's)
+- revision history for ctrl-z